threaming/COSC428_ComputerVision/COSC428_Source/readme.md

 ## 🔧 Installation:

 First, make sure you have Conda installed.
-Create a virtual environment and install all dependencies from `requirements.txt`
+Create a virtual environment and install all dependencies from `requirements.txt`.

+If you are keen and have a proper machine, compile COLMAP to be supported by CUDA from the following <a href="https://colmap.github.io/install.html#build-from-source">link</a>

 ## 📈 Data Preparation:

 If the above provided dataset is used, the images have to be reprocessed to use.
-Images must be in *.png* or *.jpg* format with the max resolution of $2472$x$1648$.
+Images must be in *.png* or *.jpg* format with the max resolution of 2472x1648.
 Use the following script to resize and convert the images.

 First install